The Women’s Sports Foundation’s Annual Salute to Women in Sports® convenes hundreds to celebrate milestone year and girls and women in sports.

-WSF’s 2023 Annual Salute to Women in Sports celebrates athletes, coaches and leaders and the girls they inspire!
+WSF’s 2023 Annual Salute to Women in Sports celebrated athletes, coaches and leaders and the girls they inspire!

-We are delighted to hold this year’s event at the iconic Cipriani Wall Street® in New York City.
+We were delighted to hold this year’s event at the iconic Cipriani Wall Street® in New York City.

 1973 — fifty years ago — was a momentous year in Billie Jean King’s fight for gender equity in sports: the US Open became the first sporting event in history to offer equal prize money to both men and women competitors; the Women’s Tennis Association was created; and, that September, Billie Jean beat Bobby Riggs in the iconic “Battle of the Sexes.”

-Join the Women’s Sports Foundation as we mark these milestones in our founder’s remarkable career and celebrate the sports leaders and superstar athletes — from icons to next-gen — who are fueling the movement for gender equity in sports and inspiring girls everywhere.
+Thank you to all who joined us as we marked these milestones in our founder’s remarkable career and celebrated the sports leaders and superstar athletes — from icons to next-gen — who are fueling the movement for gender equity in sports and inspiring girls everywhere.

 Because of the tremendous support of our community, the Annual Salute to Women in Sports is sold out.